From the Diary of a Kitchen Goddess: Nutritious, Delicious Stir-Fry

 "I will make green sun tea and cut fruit to put in it."

 Esperanza put our older neighbors to work building a tent on the patio.
 In the tent, a giant oriental rug was put down and colorful pillows were spread around the edges.
-In the middle of the rug, a table was placed, which would later hold the food and iced tea.
+In the middle of the rug, the picnic table was placed for us to eat our elegant stir fry dinner with iced green tea.

 Once the vegetables were chopped and the tent was built, Esperanza asked the children to help make lemon ice cream for the evening's dessert.
 The children gleefully helped while I prepared the rice.